 Do you want to be happy?
 Do you know how to find happiness?
-It sounds like a straightforward question, and Make Me Happy certainly seems to be the focus of the majority of advertising; but is it even a reasonable or measurable idea?
+Make me happy certainly seems to be the focus of the majority of advertising.
+But is it even a reasonable or measurable idea?
 Will that sporty little car you’ve been ogling really make you happy?
 Would that bigger house in the other neighborhood do the trick?
 Is that extra drink, those additional rounds of golf, a substantial raise, or a night out with the guys just what you need in order to achieve this elusive goal?
 What is the secret to happiness?

 1. Do not try to be happy.